TABLE OF CONTENTS

 Welcome to East Wiltshire Intermediate School.
 This is a great school in which to learn and work.
 We offer a wide range of activities that provide an opportunity for everyone to have a fun and valuable experience to compliment the incredible learning which takes place.
 Students are encouraged to take advantage of the many different aspects of school life at East Wiltshire and to make this their best year yet.
 Parents and guardians should feel welcome to contact the school at anytime, and we will do our best to make everyone feel that he/she is part of a great school community.

-The staff, students, and community of East Wiltshire School, in conjunction with the English Language School Board, share the responsibility to provide for the intellectual, physical, and social growth of our students within a secure environment.
+The staff, students, and community of East Wiltshire School, in conjunction with the Public Schools Branch, share the responsibility to provide for the intellectual, physical, and social growth of our students within a secure environment.

 Students are expected to:

 conduct themselves in a responsible manner at all times, inside and outside the school, showing courtesy and respect for their fellow students and staff.